 Civics, English tests vary widely for citizenship applicants

-An immigration officer in California fired 10 questions at Juan Noguera, including fairly tough ones like: ``How many amendments are there to the Constitution?''
-(Answer: 27.)
+An immigration officer in California fired 10 questions at Juan Noguera from Nicaragua, including fairly tough ones like: ``How many amendments are there to the Constitution?''
+(Answer: 27)

-On two of the most dreaded requirements for immigrants seeking citizenship, English proficiency and knowledge of American civics, testing varies state to state, city to city, even examiner to examiner.
+Tests of English proficiency and knowledge of American civics vary state to state, city to city, even examiner to examiner.

 ``It's the luck of the draw,'' says Blossom Chen, a teacher who helps immigrants at the E. Manfred Evans Community Adult School in Los Angeles.

-Immigrant advocates and experts say qualified applicants sometimes fail because their accents are too heavy for the examiner to understand, an examiner simply has had a bad day or because they can't answer obscure questions such as ``What is the Ninth Amendment?''
+Immigrant advocates and experts complain that some qualified applicants sometimes fail because their accents are too heavy for the examiner to understand, an examiner simply has had a bad day or because they can't answer obscure questions such as ``What is the Ninth Amendment?''
 (Answer: It states that Americans may enjoy rights not mentioned in the Constitution.)

-Yin-Man Che recently sat down with an immigration officer in Los Angeles who quizzed him about matters on his application such as the Constitution, polygamy, allegiance, drugs and the armed forces.
+Yin-Man Che recently sat down with an immigration officer in Los Angeles who asked him to verify his answers to questions on the application about the Constitution, polygamy, allegiance, drugs and the armed forces.

 ``I replied, but the examiner just stared at me,'' recalled the 68-year-old retired Chinese cook. ``The examiner looked at me in a blank way and said `goodbye.'
 So I said `goodbye' back and left.''

 Ms. Chen suspects the INS examiner was put off by Che's heavy accent and his sometimes dogmatic manner of speaking.
 He often says, staccato-style: ``I want to be citizen of United States!''

 The variance in testing was highlighted in a report last year by the Center for Equal Opportunity, a conservative think tank in Washington.